vsedov/NeorgBot/README.md

 # neorg-discord-bot

-This is a work in progress discord bot for the neorg discord server made in javascript using [discord.js](https://github.com/discordjs/discord.js).
+This is a work in progress discord bot for the neorg discord server made in javascript using [the discord.js guide](https://github.com/discordjs/guide).

  - Neorg - https://github.com/nvim-neorg/neorg